 Cancer pain management is an important issue as nearly half of patients with cancer feel Pain that can manifest in different ways.
 This may be short-lived or long-lasting, mild or extreme, or one or more organs and bones may even be affected.
-Because your Pain is special, we tailor cancer Pain management care plans to fit your needs.
+Generally pain is unique to each person, and hence strong personalization of Pain management protocols is needed.

 Causes of Pain

 Tumour pain: Most cancer Pain happens when the bone, nerves or organs are squeezed by a tumour.
-The Pain can vary depending on where.
-A small tumour near a nerve, for example, or the spinal cord, can be very painful, whereas a larger tumour elsewhere may not be causing discomfort.
+The Pain can vary depending on where this happens.
+For example, a small tumour near a nerve or near the spinal cord can be very painful, while a larger tumour elsewhere may not be causing discomfort.

 Postoperative pain: Relieving surgical Pain helps patients recover quicker and heal more efficiently.